Márton Kövér

 Márton Kövér (born 24 October 1987) is a Hungarian marathon canoeist and standup paddleboarder.
 He is a nine-time World Champion.

 Career

-Kövér is a nine-time Canoe Marathon World Champion, winning four C-1 championships, and five C-2 championships.
+Kövér is a nine-time Canoe Marathon World Champion, winning four C-1 championships and five C-2 championships.
 He won four consecutive C-2 championships with Ádám Dóczé from 2014 to 2017.

 In October 2019, he competed at the inaugural ICF Stand Up Paddling World Championships.
 He won his first Stand Up Paddling medal in 2021, a silver medal.
 In October 2021, he returned to the 2021 ICF Canoe Marathon World Championships and won a silver medal in C-1 event with a time of 2:03:07.70.

-He competed the 2024 ICF Dragon Boat World Championships and won a gold medal in the mixed 10-seater 2000 metres event.
+He competed in the 2024 ICF Dragon Boat World Championships and won a gold medal in the mixed 10-seater 2000 metres event.